Isiah Kiner-Falefa Player Props: Yankees vs. Athletics

 Isiah Kiner-Falefa At The Plate

-- In 11 of 26 games this season (42.3%), Kiner-Falefa has reached base safely via hit, and that includes multiple hits twice.
+- This year, Kiner-Falefa has posted at least one hit in 12 of 28 games (42.9%), and had multiple hits twice.

-- In 26 games played this season, he has not hit a home run.
+- He has not hit a home run in his 28 games this year.

 - Kiner-Falefa has an RBI in one game this season, and it was more than one in that game.

-- He has scored in four games this year (15.4%), but has had no multi-run games.
+- He has scored in four games this season (14.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.